khamiltonuk/javascipt-bits/README.md

 ## Convert values in an array to percentage

 - Input: Array of numbers
-- Ouput: The average of every number
+- Output: The average of every number

 ```javascript
 // For loop method